ConRoXP/databases_1_2_sql_uniwa/README.md

-# Databases I - CSE UniWA Course 2024-2025
+# Databases I & II- CSE UniWA Course 2024-2025/2025-2026
-The key points of this course:
+This repository includes both courses we did regarding Databases and SQL.

+# Databases I 2024-2025
 • Knowledge of the basic tools and DBMSs
 • Collection and analysis of basic business rules and requirements for designing a database